soundpress/RulesOfNYC/docs/c13/index.rst

    (7) On A Regular Basis.
 As used in § 17-188(a)(3)(iv) of the Code, refers to those senior centers offering services, including lunch, to senior citizens as least three days per week.

    (8) Advanced Life Support.
-As used in § 17-188(j) of the Code and § 24-06, advanced life support must include, although is not limited to, the availability of manual defibrillation.
+As used in § 17-188(j) of the Code and 24 RCNY § 24-06, advanced life support must include, although is not limited to, the availability of manual defibrillation.